ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 ## Managing OWASP packages
 {: #manage-owasp-package}

 The OWASP ModSecurity Core Ruleset contains several rules from the OWASP project. {{site.data.keyword.cis_short_notm}} does not write or curate OWASP rules.
-Click on a ruleset name under **Group** to reveal the rule descriptions.
+Click a ruleset name under **Group** to reveal the rule descriptions.
 Unlike the {{site.data.keyword.cis_short_notm}} managed  ruleset, specific OWASP rules are either turned on or off.

 To manage OWASP thresholds, set the paranoia level in the **Package: OWASP ModSecurity Core Ruleset** section.
 Setting the paranoia level to `P1` disables the entire OWASP package, including all its rules.
 Determining the appropriate paranoia level depends on your business industry and operations.
 For instance, a P1 setting is appropriate for large file uploads.